Kuly14/tx-from-scratch/README.md

 You can find detailed example in [examples](https://github.com/Kuly14/eth-tx-from-scratch/tree/main/examples)

+## Acknowledgments

+Credit goes to [synlestidae](https://github.com/synlestidae) creator of [ethereum-tx-sign](https://github.com/synlestidae/ethereum-tx-sign).
+His crate helped me to understand how are ethereum transactions encoded and signed.

+This crate is just simpler implementation of [ethereum-tx-sign](https://github.com/synlestidae/ethereum-tx-sign).

 ## Disclaimer

 **This is untested, unaudited software don't use in production or with real crypto!!!**